 The first private commercial marine fish hatchery began production in 1986, producing gilthead seabream and European seabass fingerlings.
 The first marine fish fattening unit, which used land-based coastal installations, started operation in 1988 producing gilthead seabream and European seabass, while the first commercial open sea cage farm was established in 1989.

-In Cyprus there are in operation (licensed) nine marine open sea cage farms culturing mainly European seabass and gilthead seabream, three marine hatcheries, one land-based shrimp hatchery/farm and seven small trout farms.
-Apart from the aforementioned private fish production units operating in Cyprus, there are also two government operating aquaculture research stations, one for marine species and the other for freshwater species.
+In Cyprus there are in operation (licensed) nine marine open sea cage farms culturing mainly European seabass and gilthead seabream, three marine hatcheries, one land-based shrimp hatchery/farm and eight small freshwater units culturing mainly rainbow trout and smaller quantities of sturgeon.
+Apart from the mentioned private fish production units operating in Cyprus, there are also two government operating aquaculture search stations, one for marine species and the other for freshwater species.

 The main marine species commercially cultured are the gilthead seabream (Sparus aurata) and European seabass (Dicentrachus labrax).
-The total production of seabream and seabass in percentages is 76 and 23 percent, respectively
+The total production of seabream and seabass in percentages is 66 and 33 percent, respectively.

-The total aquaculture production in 2017 reached 7.277 tonnes of table size fish including 28 tonnes of shrimp and 44 tonnes of trout.
-In addition, 31.8 million marine fish fry were produced.
-The total value of aquaculture products in 2016 reached EUR 42,24 million.
+The total aquaculture production in 2018 reached 7.347tonnes of table size fish including 28 tonnes of shrimp, 41 tonnes of trout and 2.8 tonnes of sturgeon.
+In addition, 28.6 million fish fry were produced.
+The total value of aquaculture products in 2018 reached EUR 43,79 million.